 Schools can also ask you to pay for:

 - activities or events that are not part of the school curriculum.

 You need to agree to pay these charges.
-If you’re asked to pay for one of these items and can't pay it, contact the school principal — you might be able to get financial help.
+If you’re asked to pay for one of these items and cannot pay it, contact the school principal — you might be able to get financial help.

 You’ll also need to provide exercise books, pens and pencils for your child to use at school.